 Let's be clear: internal sharing is easy.
 You can simply copy and paste the URL and send it to a coworker.
 But for customer support, sharing information externally with your customers is crucial.

 Service agents' mission is to deliver the right support information to customers, when and where they need it.
 That may be via Facebook Messenger, on the phone, iMessage or email.
-Tools like Knowledge Center are designed from the beginning to both organize information but also deliver it to multiple channels in just a few clicks.
+Tools like USU Knowledge Management are designed from the beginning to both organize information but also deliver it to multiple channels in just a few clicks.
 If your data is stuck on an internal wiki, it's still siloed from your customers.